 OCBC to list tech-focused ETF on SGX

-INVESTORS will have easier access to Hong Kong-listed technology stocks next month, as OCBC works towards the listing of a tech-focused exchange-traded fund on the Singapore Exchange. (see amendment note)
+INVESTORS will have easier access to Hong Kong-listed technology stocks next month, as OCBC works towards the listing of a tech-focused exchange-traded fund (ETF) on the Singapore Exchange.

-As at end-October, the index's five largest constituents by weight were Tencent, Meituan Dianping, Sunny Optical, Alibaba and Ali Health.
+As at end-October, the index's five largest constituents by weight were Tencent, Meituan, Sunny Optical, Alibaba and Ali Health.

 The index returned 36.25 per cent in 2019 and 35.30 per cent in the first half of this year.